Kdyně: Sights

 The main landmark of Kdyně is the Church of Saint Nicholas.
 It was founded in the second half of the 14th century and enlarged in 1763–1768.

 The Borderland Museum has exhibitions dedicated to the history of the sub-region, the specifics of the border (trade, smuggling, etc.) and crafts, especially the tradition of the textile industry in the town.

-Dům v kožichu (lit.
-"House in a fur coat") from around 1780 is one of the oldest preserved houses in Kdyně.
+Dům v kožichu (lit. 'house in a fur coat') from around 1780 is one of the oldest preserved houses in Kdyně.
 It is a cultural monument and part of the Borderland Museum, which illustrates the living of previous generations in this house and the way of life.

 The Jewish synagogue was opened in 1863 and it served religious life until 1936.
 Today it serves cultural purposes and contains an exhibition on the history of the town's Jewish population.
-The Neoromanesque synagogue contains a unique mikveh.
+This Neo-Romanesque synagogue contains a unique mikveh.
 After the mikveh was abolished in 1940, it was rebuilt in 2008 and it is the only mikveh in Central Europe from the 21st century.

-Rýzmberk Castle is a ruin of a castle on the Rýzmberk hill from the 2nd half of the 13th century.
+Rýzmberk Castle on the hill Rýzmberk is a ruin of a castle from the second half of the 13th century.
 It contains a 13 m high stone lookout tower built in 1848.

-On the top of the Koráb hill, there is the 30 m high Koráb observation tower.
+On the top of the hill Koráb, there is the 30 m high Koráb observation tower.